-These s’mores bars are gooey, chocolatey and are the perfect alternative when you can’t have the real thing.
+These gluten free s’mores bars are gooey, chocolatey and are the perfect alternative when you can’t have the real thing.
 Chocolate, marshmallow and a cookie crust, what could be better?!

 Obviously s’mores are a great way to go with Hershey’s bar.
 They’re practically begging for their toasted marshmallow and graham cracker friends.
 S’mores are great and all but the lack of fire thing is a real bummer.
 We don’t have a fire pit.
 We’d have to remove approximately 38 trees in order to safely light a fire outside without risking lighting up the whole neighborhood.